 Albatrellus subrubescens microscopically, the spores of A. subrubescens are amyloid, while the ones of A. ovinus are not.

-In 1762, when Jacob Christian Schaeffer described this unusual polypore, he gave it the scientific binomial name Boletus ovinus, which establishes its basionym.
-It was an American mycologist, William Alphonso Murrill (1869 - 1957), who in 1903 transferred this species to its current genus, whereupon its currently-accepted scientific name Albatrellus ovinus was established.
+When Jacob Christian Schaefer described this unusual polypore in 1762, he gave it the scientific binomial name Boletus ovinus, which established its base name.
+In 1903, the American mycologist William Alphonso Murrill (1869-1957) transferred the species to its present genus with the scientific name Albatrellus ovinus.

 The Alba- means white, and -ellus means something much smaller than the norm, which in this case must be pores.